marcusperdue/Social-Network-API/README.md

 4. Ensure you have MongoDB installed and running on your local machine.

-5. Start the Express.js server:
+5. Start the Express.js server.

 6. The API will be available at http://localhost:3001 by default.